silasfelinus/SaveOneHuman/README.md

 Most people drastically underestimate how much money it takes to save one human. (https://80000hours.org/2017/05/most-people-report-believing-its-incredibly-cheap-to-save-lives-in-the-developing-world/).
 Save One Human attempts to cut through the red tape and enable one specific action to help one stranger on this earth.

-**Problem Domain** nNon-profit charities and the receipt or transfer of money.
+**Problem Domain** Non-profit charities and the receipt or transfer of money.
 As SOH has principles of "EASY" and "EFFICIENT", the initial design will link to a third-party donation site.
 The eventual goal will be to accept donations on the site itself.

-**Current Version** 1.0.0 7/18/2020
-Basic infrastructure progress: file folders, README, .gitignore, .eslintrc.json Exterior Progress: Registered SaveOneHuman.org on GoDaddy. ($10.17 for first year)

 ## PAGE PROJECTS